Oktoberfest: Electricity

 Oktoberfest is supplied with electricity through 43 km of cable connected to 18 partly underground transformer stations.
 They provide about 2.9 million kilowatt-hours per year, excluding the energy required for assembly and dismantling.

-Most tents and rides use certified renewable electricity from Stadtwerke München to reduce local emissions.
+Since 2012, all businesses at the event have been supplied with certified renewable electricity provided by Stadtwerke München to reduce local emissions.

 The electrical grid is designed with redundancy: every circuit can be supplied by an independent line, and each tent is connected to two substations.

 Notable incident

 On 25 September 2007, heavy rain flooded an underground cable duct, interrupting power for several hours and delaying morning food service.

 Natural gas

 A 4 km distribution network supplies gas to the festival grounds.
 Kitchens consume about 159,000 m³ each season, and outdoor heaters about 42,000 m³.

 Telecommunications

-To maintain mobile phone coverage in the dense crowds, network operators install temporary masts on the surrounding lawns before each festival.
+To maintain mobile phone and data coverage in the dense crowds, mobile operators install temporary infrastructure, including additional masts across the site and antennas inside the beer tents.
+Data consumption at the festival has grown rapidly in recent years.
+During the 2022 event, visitors used approximately 465 TB of mobile data, which more than doubled the amount consumed in 2019.
+Additionally, an underground cable network serves approximately 200 vendors, with three beer tents receiving a new fibre-optic connection in 2025.

 Transportation

 Oktoberfest attracts millions of visitors, and the city provides a range of transport options to manage the crowds.
 Most people arrive by public transport, while others come on foot, by car, or by taxi.
 Special measures are introduced each year to handle congestion, parking, and safety.